alexeykuz-sys/MyRecipe-MS3/README.md

 The bottom part is the section where all recipes are seen and can be separate into Breakfast, Lunch and Dinner categories.
 3. Add Recipe page - simple page with recipe catgories, linked to MongoDB database.
 4. Register Page  - user has to input username and password that are restricted to min and max number of characters.
-5. Profile Page - user profile page, basic card, which
+5. Profile Page - user profile page, basic card, which will be expanded in later versions.
 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#fonts)Fonts

 I have used Google Fonts to determine the best fonts suitable for each part of the website, I.e. Logo, Menu and Body information.